In this article, we’ll pit DocuSign vs. Adobe Sign. We’ll analyze both platforms to answer a simple question: Which one is better?

-If you’re interested in reviews, Adobe Sign has a plethora of them from many, many users, explaining exactly what they liked and disliked from the platform, which gives them an edge over DocuSign.
+If you’re interested in reviews, Adobe Sign has a plethora of them from many users, explaining exactly what they liked and disliked about the platform and giving them an edge over DocuSign.

 Winner: Adobe Sign

 Both Adobe Sign and DocuSign give you access to branding options in business-level pricing tiers.
-Both of them offer you the option to add your logos, taglines, and overall company branding as well as custom messages to your signees.
+Both offer you the option to add your logos, taglines, overall company branding, and custom messages to your signees.

-Once you have created your brand profile with your logos and document colors, both platforms will integrate them into all of your documents seamlessly.
-They both also offer advanced customization options for URLs, as well as headers and footers.
-DocuSign even allows you to edit HTML and XML files so you can have complete control over your documents at the enterprise level.
+Once you have created your brand profile with your logos and document colors, both platforms will seamlessly integrate them into your documents.
+They also offer advanced customization options for URLs, headers, and footers.
+DocuSign even allows you to edit HTML and XML files to have complete control over your documents at the enterprise level.

 Neither DocuSign nor Adobe Sign offer white labeling, so both of the platforms will integrate their brand with the documents you send.
-If you want a white labeling option, HelloSign will most likely be a good fit.
-You can read more about it in our HelloSign vs DocuSign article.
+HelloSign will most likely be a good fit if you want a white labeling option.
+You can read more about it in our HelloSign vs. DocuSign article.